moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 The name of your workflow's role is derived from its environment, project, and workflow: `airflow-${environment}-${project}-${workflow}`.

-To extend the permissions of your workflow's IAM policy, you can do so under the top-level `iam` key in your workflow manifest, for example:
+To extend the permissions of your workflow's IAM policy to include access to Athena, Bedrock, Glue, KMS ARNs and/or S3 buckets, you can do so under the top-level `iam` key in your workflow manifest, for example:

 ```yaml
 iam: